goshippo/about-us/README.md

 - Performance reviews based on core behaviors and how you've grown
 - Your responsibilities increase as you practice and embody these values.
 - 1x1s are focused around you and how we can help you learn and grow and build up your muscles embodied in this doc
-- We will talk about the concepts in this doc all the time until you're sick of it.
+- We will talk about the concepts until you're :dizzy_face:, er..
+I mean :heart: it :joy:

 ### Growth mindset